Blood Ties (Homicide: Life on the Street): Part two

-Meanwhile, Munch and Kellerman investigate a murder at Oriole Park at Camden Yards during a late-season baseball game, leaving 48,000 possible suspects.
-The Long Island man, presumably a Yankees fan, is found beaten to death on the stairs of the stadium, and the governor of Maryland pressures the police department to solve the murder before the game ends so that millions in tourism dollars and ticket revenues will not be jeopardized.
+Meanwhile, Munch and Kellerman investigate a murder at Camden Yards during a late-season baseball game, leaving 48,000 possible suspects.
+The Long Island man, presumably a Yankees fan, is found beaten to death outside the stadium, and the governor pressures the Baltimore Police Department to solve the murder before the game ends so that millions in tourism dollars and ticket revenues will not be jeopardized.
 After several fruitless interviews, Munch and Kellerman question Scott Russell (Brian Tarantina), a New Yorker who attended the game with the victim.
 Russell admits he killed the victim because he said the Baltimore Orioles were a better team than the Yankees.
-He agrees to confess to the murder if they let him watch the rest of the game.
-Back at the police department, Falsone continues questioning detectives about the Luther Mahoney shooting.
+He agrees to confess if the detectives let him watch the rest of the game.
+Back at the station, Falsone continues questioning detectives about the Mahoney shooting.
 Stivers expresses concern to Lewis that their covering for Kellerman's role in the shooting could bring both of them down if Falsone continues his questioning.

 Part three

-The Baltimore Sun runs a front-page story accusing the homicide unit of fumbling the investigation and protecting the Wilsons based on their race.
+The Sun runs a front-page story accusing the homicide unit of protecting the Wilsons based on their race.
 Under pressure from his superiors, Gee demands they solve the murder immediately.
-Pembleton admits privately to his wife Mary (Ami Brabson) that he let his personal feelings of respect for Felix Wilson get in the way of the investigation; he agrees to make them a central part of the investigation.
-After searching the Wilson house, the detectives find love letters written by Hal Wilson to Brierre.
+Pembleton admits privately to his wife Mary (Ami Brabson) that he let his personal feelings of respect for Felix get in the way of the investigation.
+After searching the Wilson residence, the detectives find love letters written by Hal to Brierre.
 Pembleton questions Felix and Hal, who agree to talk only if their statements are not admissible in court.
-Pembleton confronts the Wilsons with the love letters, which Hal said he never had the courage to give to Brierre.
+Pembleton presents them with the love letters, which Hal said he never had the courage to give to Brierre.
 Felix said he would not have had sex with Brierre if he had known, which Hal said he does not believe.
 Felix demands the truth from Hal, who admits to killing Brierre in a jealous rage upon learning of her affair with his father.